hanfeiyu/DOTA2_Wiki/README.md

 ***P.S.***

-DOTA2 is an Action RTS game, developed by Valve Corporation.
+DOTA2 is an Action RTS game, developed by [Valve Corporation](https://www.valvesoftware.com/).

 All our data is gathered from real DOTA2 data from the [DOTA2 game client](https://store.steampowered.com/app/570/Dota_2/) and
 [official website](https://dota2.com/).
-u

 ## Architecture

 DOTA2_Wiki is a full-stack application with **server-based** frontend and